david-borge/online-store/README.md

 # Online Store

 <!--
-    TODO: How to prevent commit if there are prettier and lint warnings or errors
     TODO: make sure the server files and SSR match the lastest version and don't have legacy code from previous Angular versions
     TODO: change Modules to Standalone components (remove standalone: false and change basic files)
     TODO: check layout of header.component.html > "Step x of x"